 I would also re-add the night vision ability from Halo 1.
 The night vision can be rendered nearly useless by sufficiently bright lights, particularly sunlight.

-The sniper rifle would have a variant that would use high-explosive incendiary rounds instead of the standard armor-piercing rounds.
-In addition to inflicting more damage than the standard rounds (a single round will kill an enemy Spartan in MP regardless of where it hits), just like regular incendiary rounds they would do 50% extra damage to vehicles.
-But unlike the standard APFSDS rounds the HE-I rounds would not pierce through soft targets (though they would still ignore helmets).
+The sniper rifle would have an advanced anti-materiel variant that would use high-explosive incendiary rounds instead of the standard armor-piercing rounds.
+In addition to inflicting more base damage than the standard rounds (a single round will kill an enemy Spartan in MP regardless of where it hits, that is unless they have an overshield), just like regular incendiary rounds they would do extra damage to vehicles.

 5. Focus Rifle